Azure/azure-relay-node/hyco-ws/README.md

 and this document describes how this package differs from that baseline.

-The key differences between the base package and this 'hyco-ws' is that it adds a new server class, that is exported via ```require('hyco-ws').relayedServer```, and a few helper methods.
+The key differences between the base package and this 'hyco-ws' is that it adds a new server class, that is exported via ```require('hyco-ws').RelayedServer```, and a few helper methods.

 ### Package Helper methods

-There are three new utility methods available on the package export that can be referenced like this:
+There are several utility methods available on the package export that can be referenced like this:

 ``` JavaScript